Member of the Board of Lectureship of The Mother Church,

 When the light of spiritual understanding shows those imprisoned by sin, disease, and death, that good is the only reality and evil is totally unreal, then they, too, will be "out."
 They will be freed from their problems, abiding under the shadow of the Almighty God, good; securely and forever established under His wing; embraced in the outstretched arms of our Father-Mother, God, which tenderly, lovingly and eagerly encompass all those who respond to the call of God, ever-present good.

-[Published in The Christian Science Monitor, Sept.
-21, 1970, under the headline, “Spiritual Understanding Lights Way Out of World’s Problems”.]
+[Delivered September 19, 1970, at The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, and published in The Christian Science Monitor, Sept.
+21, 1970, under the headline, "Spiritual Understanding Lights Way Out of Worlds Problems".]